 Insider travel tip: visit Drumheller’s badlands and canyons during sunset time for amazing photos!

 You can spend easily spend two day here, however, even just 3-5 hours will give you a great feel of this little Albertan gem.

 Want to read more about Drumheller?
 Check out my Drumheller itinerary!

 5. Fernie, British Columbia

 Kimberly (a former resident of Fernie) from Travelling Around Spain: Fernie is nestled just on the west side of the Alberta/British Columbia border in a valley which has the imposing Rocky Mountains towering over it on all sides.
-Stunning beauty aside, Fernie is an adventure town that always has something going on.
+Stunning beauty aside, Fernie is an adventure town that always has something going on (similar to Jasper).

 As one would expect in a mountain town the skiing opportunities are exceptional.
 Not only is there a world-class ski hill, Fernie Alpine Resort but there is also a cat skiing resort, Island Lake Lodge, both which will keep you in fresh powder for almost 5 months of the year.

 Cat skiing means using snowcats to get to more remote backcountry areas where you can make the first marks in the snow as you ski through untouched powder.